vitaly-t/pg-promise/README.md

     })
 ```
 In a situation where only one request is to be made against the database, a detached chain is the only one that makes sense.
-And even if you intend to execute multiple queries in a chain, keep in mind that even though each will use its own connection, such will be used from a connection pool, so effectively you end up with the same connection, without a performance penalty.
+And even if you intend to execute multiple queries in a chain, keep in mind that even though each will use its own connection,
+such will be used from a connection pool, so effectively you end up with the same connection, without much of a performance penalty.

 ### Shared Chaining

-A chain with shared connection always starts with the ```connect()``` request, and it must be released when no longer needed.
+A chain with shared connection always starts with ```connect()```, and the connection must be released when no longer needed.
 ```javascript
 var sco; // shared connection object;
 db.connect()